-Hawaii Revised Statutes § 846-51 through 846-54 require the Department of the Attorney General to develop, direct, and report annually on a statewide hate crime statistics reporting program.
+Hawaii Revised Statutes §846-51 through 846-54 require the Department of the Attorney General to develop, direct, and report annually on a state-wide hate crime statistics reporting program.
 With input and assistance from the police departments and prosecutors, the Hawaii program was developed during the fall of 2001 and launched on January 1, 2002.
-This report is the second annual publication and covers Calendar Year 2003.
+This report is the third annual publication and covers Calendar Year 2004.

-One hate crime was reported to the Hawaii program in 2003; details appear on page 3.
-Data from Hawaii's proprietary program are so far consistent with those from the FBI's national program, in that an average of less than one hate crime incident per participating agency per year is typically reported.
+One hate crime incident was officially reported to the Hawaii program in 2004, and two other incidents are being tracked; details appear on page 3.
+Data from Hawaii's proprietary program remain consistent with those from the FBI's national program, in that an average of less than one hate crime incident per participating agency per year is typically reported.